 However, 4K movies streamed via iTunes look lovely in their own right.
 Compared to a Full HD stream, there’s a clear step-up in sharpness and definition, giving the image much more solidity and depth.

 Detail is also lifted significantly, making clothing textures, such as the furs and leather in the early scenes of Wonder Woman, appear more natural, realistic and distinct.

-But the addition of HDR is undoubtedly an even bigger upgrade, as it makes movies really pop from the screen.
-Whites are pure and bright, colours are vastly more vibrant and vivid, and blacks deeper and more solid.
+But the addition of HDR is undoubtedly an even bigger upgrade, as it makes movies pop from the screen.
+Whites are pure and bright, colours are more vibrant and vivid, and blacks deeper and more solid.
 It’s simply a more exciting and enticing picture.